ZhijianZhou01/virusrecom/README.md

 ### 1.4.
 Or use the binary files

 For the two earlier release packages (versions v1.0 and v1.1), you can also directly run the binary files of virusrecom without installation.
-The  binary files are provided at https://github.com/ZhijianZhou01/virusrecom/releases. virusrecom and all the updated versions is freely available.
-After obtaining the program, users could directly run the program in Windows, MacOS or Linux systerms without installation.
+The  binary files are provided at https://github.com/ZhijianZhou01/virusrecom/releases.

 In general, the executable file of virusrecom is located at the  ```main``` folder.
 Then, running the ```virusrecom.exe``` (windows system) or ```virusrecom``` (Linux or MacOS system) to start.
 If you could not get permission to run virusrecom on Linux system or MacOS system, you could change permissions by ```chmod -R 775 Directory``` or ```chmod -R 777 Directory```.